 A Inadequate surface preparation is likely the cause of this problem.
 Not cleaning the surface properly; painting on a wet surface; leaving an oily residue on the surface; cleaning with silicone oil based cleaner, acetone, or other substance which was left on the surface—all would not allow the paint to stick effectively to the surface.

 FIX: Before painting, clean properly using Amazon’s Inflatable Cleaner, MDR’s Krazy Clean or a similar, non-

 Q Why is paint not drying on the inflatable’s surface?
 It is still tacky after 2 or more days.

 A 1: Humidity plays an important role in drying time.
 The higher the humidity, the longer it will take to dry, sometimes up to 72 hours.
 The boat must also be protected from any other moisture, including rain or morning dew, before the paint is completely dry.
 Exposing the surface to the warm sun, and keeping it inside or covered at night is best.

-A 2: If surface has been cleaned with a solvent before painting, the surface may be tacky before painting.
+A 2: If surface has been cleaned with a solvent such as acetone, MEK or similar, the surface may remain sticky or tacky after allowing to dry.

 A 3: NEVER paint a second coat over a still sticky/tacky first coat; surface must be COMPLETELY DRY before painting.

 FIX: Before painting, clean properly using MDR Inflatable Cleaner, Amazon’s Inflatable Cleaner, MDR’s Krazy Clean or a similar, non-